scalikejdbc/scalikejdbc.github.io/source/documentation/one-to-x.html.md

 }
 ```

-The above code also works fine except for the use of one-to-x APIs.
-Case classes nicely overrides `#equals` method.
-But `HugeTable`'s `#equals` method won't work as you expect because it just predicates instance equality.
-So when you use normal classes and one-to-x APIs, you must override `#equals` method by yourself.
+The code works correctly except when using one-to-x APIs.
+Case classes automatically override the `#equals` method, facilitating proper equality checks.
+However, the `#equals` method in a regular class like `HugeTable` only assesses instance equality, which may not yield the expected behavior.
+Therefore, when using non-case classes with one-to-x APIs, it's crucial to manually override the `#equals` method.

-Since version 1.7.3, ScalikeJDBC provides `EntityEquality` trait like this:
+Starting from version 1.7.3, ScalikeJDBC includes the `EntityEquality` trait to simplify this process:

 ```scala
 class HugeTable(